Do you regularly reach out to the people you want to do business with?

 Let’s start here…

 List the #1 person you want to do business with in the next 12-24 months.
 Remember, this doesn’t have to be a current or potential client.
-Perhaps you’ve identified referral sources, influencers in your area of speciality or media who might be critical to your success.
+Perhaps you’ve identified referral sources, influencers in your area of specialty or media who might be critical to your success.

 Go ahead, do it right now….I’ll wait 30 seconds.
 It shouldn’t take any longer than that because it’s only one name.
 I know you’ve been thinking about this, right?